 Road bikes below $1000 are mostly made of aluminum, steel, and sometimes even carbon (e.g., carbon fork).
 So, what are the benefits and disadvantages of these materials?

-- Aluminum is a relatively cheap material that is not as labor-intensive as carbon.
+- Aluminum is a relatively inexpensive material that is less labor-intensive than carbon.
 Aluminum frames are less stiff and heavier than carbon frames.
-Their downside also is that they may corrode over time.
+Their downside is that they may corrode over time.
 Nevertheless, aluminum road bikes are the perfect entry-level point because of their affordability.
-Some experienced riders choose aluminum road bikes as their spare bike for winter training.
+Some experienced riders choose aluminum road bikes as their winter training bikes.

-- Carbon road bikes are not very common in the under $1000 price range because of the carbons’ high costs (which is probably its biggest downside).
-On the other hand, carbon is the stiffest and lightest material of these 3 (carbon has the highest stiff-to-weight ratio).
+- Carbon road bikes are not very common in the under $1000 price range because carbon is expensive (which is probably its most significant downside).
+On the other hand, carbon is the stiffest and lightest of these 3 (with the highest stiffness-to-weight ratio).

 Sources: SheldonBrown, ScienceDirect, CyclingWeekly